10up/ads-txt/CONTRIBUTING.md

 ### Release instructions

 1. Branch: Starting from develop, cut a release branch named `release/X.Y.Z` for your changes.
-2. Version bump: Bump the version number in `ads-txt.php` and `readme.txt` if it does not already reflect the version being released.
+2. Version bump: Bump the version number in `ads-txt.php`, `package.json`, `package-lock.json` and `readme.txt` if it does not already reflect the version being released.
+In `ads-txt.php` update both the plugin "Version:" property and the plugin `ADS_TXT_MANAGER_VERSION` constant.
-3. Changelog: Add/update the changelog in both `readme.txt` and `CHANGELOG.md`
+3. Changelog: Add/update the changelog in both `readme.txt` and `CHANGELOG.md`.
 4. Credits: Update `CREDITS.md` to include new contributors, manually removing any bots.
 5. New files: Check to be sure any new files/paths that are unnecessary in the production version are included in `.gitattributes`.
 6. Readme updates: Make any other readme changes as necessary. `CHANGELOG.md` and `README.md` are geared toward GitHub and `readme.txt` contains WordPress.org-specific content.
 The two are slightly different.
-7. Merge: Make a non-fast-forward merge from `develop` to `trunk` (`git checkout trunk && git merge --no-ff develop`).
+7. Merge: Make a non-fast-forward merge from your release branch to `develop` (or merge the pull request), then do the same for `develop` into `trunk`, ensuring you pull the most recent changes into `develop` first (`git checkout develop && git pull origin develop && git checkout trunk && git merge --no-ff develop`).  `trunk` contains the stable development version.
+8. Push: Push your `trunk` branch to GitHub (e.g. `git push origin trunk`).
+9. [Compare](https://github.com/10up/ads-txt/compare/trunk...develop) trunk to develop to ensure no additional changes were missed.
+10. Test the pre-release ZIP locally by [downloading](https://github.com/10up/ads-txt/actions/workflows/build-release-zip.yml) it from the Build release zip action artifact and installing it locally.
+Ensure this zip has all the files we expect, that it installs and activates correctly and that all basic functionality is working.
-8. Release: Create a [new release](https://github.com/10up/ads-txt/releases/new), naming the tag and the release with the new version number, and targeting the `trunk` branch.
-Paste the changelog from `CHANGELOG.md` into the body of the release and include a link to the closed issues on the milestone (e.g. https://github.com/10up/ads-txt/milestone/1?closed=1).
+11. Release: Create a [new release](https://github.com/10up/ads-txt/releases/new), naming the tag and the release with the new version number, and targeting the `trunk` branch.
+Paste the changelog from `CHANGELOG.md` into the body of the release and include a link to the closed issues on the `X.Y.Z` milestone (e.g. <https://github.com/10up/ads-txt/milestone/1?closed=1>).
-9. SVN: Wait for the [GitHub Action](https://github.com/10up/ads-txt/actions) to finish deploying to the WordPress.org repository.
+12. SVN: Wait for the [GitHub Action](https://github.com/10up/ads-txt/actions) to finish deploying to the WordPress.org repository.
 If all goes well, users with SVN commit access for that plugin will receive an emailed diff of changes.
-10. Check WordPress.org: Ensure that the changes are live on [https://wordpress.org/plugins/ads-txt/](https://wordpress.org/plugins/ads-txt/).
+13. Check WordPress.org: Ensure that the changes are live on [WordPress.org](https://wordpress.org/plugins/ads-txt/).
 This may take a few minutes.
-11. Close milestone: Edit the [X.Y.Z milestone](https://github.com/10up/ads-txt/milestone/#) with release date (in the `Due date (optional)` field) and link to GitHub release (in the `Description` field), then close the milestone.
+14. Close milestone: Edit the [X.Y.Z milestone](https://github.com/10up/ads-txt/milestone/#) with release date (in the `Due date (optional)` field) and link to GitHub release (in the `Description` field), then close the milestone.
-12. Punt incomplete items: If any open issues or PRs which were milestoned for `X.Y.Z` do not make it into the release, update their milestone to `X.Y.Z+1`, `X.Y+1.0`, `X+1.0.0` or `Future Release`.
+15. Punt incomplete items: If any open issues or PRs which were milestoned for `X.Y.Z` do not make it into the release, update their milestone to `X.Y.Z+1`, `X.Y+1.0`, `X+1.0.0` or `Future Release`.